 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Water Drinking Hotline (800-426-4791).

 Where does my water come from?

-Our water source is a deep well located at 11012 Clarkson Rd, Mathiston, Ms.
+Our water aquifer is the Tuscaloosa Aquifer.
+Our well is located at 11012 Clarkson Road, Mathiston, MS 39752.

 Source water assessment and its availability